How To Plan A Social Media Content Calendar

 After understanding your target audience and your business’ values, it’s time to research competition.
 Go on platforms such as Instagram and Twitter to see what your other brands in your industry are posting.
 How do they engage with customers?
 What type of images or videos do they post?
 What stories are they telling?
 How are they linking their products and CTA landing pages?

 The planning process requires a lot of question-asking, as you can see.
 But asking questions is what will help you build up answers to what kind of content you can create.
-When your research is done, you can work with your social media team (or whomever is managing your branding and marketing) to devise your content plan.
+When your research is done, you can work with your social media team (or whoever is managing your branding and marketing) to devise your content plan.

 Elements of an effective social media content calendar